A blurred image of people in the street

 Excellence in Forensic Psychology - Early Career

-It celebrates the work of those who have qualified more recently.
+The Excellence in Forensic Psychology - Early Career Award celebrates the work of those who have qualified more recently.

 Entry criteria

-• The nominee must be a member of the Division of Forensic Psychology (DFP)
+• The nominee must be a member of the Division of Forensic Psychology

-• The nominator can be anyone
+• The nominator should be a Member of the BPS

 Assessment criteria

 We will be assessing the extent to which the nominee has demonstrated excellence in Forensic Psychology Practice or Research against the areas outlined below.
-As an early career award, it will be evaluated in this context:
+As an early career award, it will be evaluated in this context.

-• Context: Considerations of Equality, Diversity and Inclusion and how the impact the work has made in this area
+Context: Considerations of Equality, Diversity and Inclusion and how the impact the work has made in this area.

-• Impact: The extent to which their practice/ research has had an impact on individuals, organisations, policy or stakeholders
+Impact: The extent to which their practice/ research has had an impact on individuals, organisations, policy or stakeholders.

-• Science: The extent to which this person has produced robust, quality forensic practice or research
+Science: The extent to which this person has produced robust, quality forensic practice or research.

-• Visibility: The extent to which their practice illustrates the value of Forensic Psychology or the extent to which their research has been disseminated to those within the field and outside of this (for example publishing record, conference or public presentations)
+Visibility: The extent to which their practice illustrates the value of Forensic Psychology or the extent to which their research has been disseminated to those within the field and outside of this (for example publishing record, conference or public presentations).

 Each will be rated on a scale from 1-7 and a minimum of 16 points must be achieved in order to receive the award.